Boulder-Computer-Architecture-Lab/GD-Accelerator-FPGA/README.md

     - ``send_hw_to_board.sh``: sends the .bit/.hwh files to the board.
     - ``send_matrix_to_board.sh``: sends a randomly generated input matrix with specified dimensions.
     - ``backup_to_host.sh``: retrieves snapshots of relevant on-board files.
+    - ``restore_from_backup.sh``: overwrites the corresponding on-board directories with most recent backup.
 _Note: verify and update the target directory and IP address in these scripts as needed._

 - ``Board/``: Contains the two most recent snapshots of on-board files, including the exported .bit/.hwh files and the .ipynb/.py scripts used to test the hardware.